artsy/artsy.github.io/_posts/2017-07-11-Editathon.markdown

 author: orta
 ---

 Artsy has always had a focus on Arts meet Science, and we [hosted a meet-up last weekend][meetup-msg] that really hits on both.
-We had a collection of Artsy Staff, members of [Art + Feminism][afem] NYC, the CocoaPods Peer Lab and volunteers from Wikimedia all helping.
+We had a collection of Artsy Staff, members of [Art + Feminism][afem] NYC, the [CocoaPods Peer Lab][peer-lab], [NY Arts Practicum][nyap] and volunteers from Wikimedia all helping.

 We came with two aims: